dof-dss/ea-team/docs/initiatives/phase-one/documentation-config-repo.md

 ### Context

+##### Documentation
 At present there is no unified way of handling software documentation.
 Software documentation is sporadic at best and non-existent at worst.
 When documentation does exist it is often hard to find and of varying formats and quality.

+##### Configuration
 Software configuration between environments is often a manual process and can lead to inconsistencies which makes identifying bugs before production more difficult.

+##### DevOps Pipelines
 DevOps, and more specifically CI/CD pipelines are not common practice.
-Some teams use CI tools to varying degrees, others avoid them entirely and rely on purely manual process.
+Some teams use CI tools to varying degrees, others avoid them entirely and rely on a purely manual process.
 The end result is that features ship late, are of low quality and are not easily maintainable by newcomers which leads to knowledge being held by a small number of team members.

-### Personas
+### Key Personas

 * Developers
 * Operations